elena563/statpilot/README.md

 # StatPilot

-This is my final project for CS50x course.
+Description: This is my final project for CS50x course.
 It's an interactive web application for statistical data analysis, machine learning modeling, and model explainability — built with Flask and Python.

 ## Features